CoolNamesAllTaken/go-plane-go/README.md

 * function_name

 ## Running the Program
-Once the pipenv shell is activated, run the program from the home directory with `python3 src/go_plane_go.py`.
+Once the pipenv shell is activated, run the program from the home directory with `pipenv run python src/go_plane_go.py`.